vinay-ghate/SehatScan/README.md

 ### Alternative: Paste JSON Data
 If you already have digital medical data, paste it in the "Input JSON" tab.

+> **Note**: On some cloud platforms (like Streamlit Cloud), OCR may not be available due to system dependencies.
+The app will automatically show the JSON input option as the primary method.

 ## 🛡️ Privacy & Security

 - **Local Processing**: Your medical data never leaves your device